ncbi/CF-random_software/README.md

 * PDB1: 2oug_C.pdb <br>
 * PDB2: 6c6s_D.pdb <br>
 * MSA: 2oug_C-search/0.a3m (MSA file should be in a folder) <br>
-* range_fs_pairs_all.txt (This file is required for reading the fold-switching region in refernece and predicted structures.
-Users should check the region before running this mode.) <br>
+* '--seq' is required for comparing the fold-switching region between crystal structure and predicted structure <br>

 *This takes <30 Minutes to run on an A100 GPU (generates 200 structures total).* <br>